 - For safety, start with a quality lean meat, practice safe food handling, and dehydrate with care using meat appropriate dehydrator settings or oven temperatures.
 You can read more about jerky safety via the FSIS.

-- Although jerky is often kept at room temperature, we freeze and keep small quantities in the fridge to be on the safer side.
+- Although jerky is often kept at room temperature, we like to freeze ours to be on the safer side.
 Since homemade dog jerky doesn’t use preservatives and isn’t heavily salted like human jerky, it’s more vulnerable to spoilage.
 See our storage tips for dehydrated dog treats for more information.

 Recipe and Ingredient Tips and Tricks